Mad magazine as we know it is coming to an end. This is a sad day.

 The balance between deconstructive cliché-busting and well-structured routines, between Swiftian wit and pure spitball silliness, helps account for Mad’s sustained and wide-ranging popularity.… Godfather of the undergrounds, influencer of modern film humor, infiltrator of virtually all media, Kurtzman’s little “quickie book” stands not just as one of the greatest comic books ever, but as a true cultural phenomenon.

 You can draw a fairly straight line from Mad to The National Lampoon to Saturday Night Live.
 It’s no exaggeration to say Mad is the bedrock of nearly all modern comedy.
-Between its pages is where my own adult wit and sense of humor was born.
+Between its pages is where my own adult wit and sense of humor were born.

 As I said at the beginning, this is a sad, sad day.